dhirajmahato/Cheatsheet/18_Deployment.md

 - **Dockerfiles** are collections of instructions that instruct you on creating a specific Docker image.
 - **Docker Image** an image a blueprint or picture of what will be in a container when it is operational.
 Images include the application’s code, or binary, runtimes, libraries, and other filesystem items.

+You may manually generate images with a Dockerfile, which is a text document that contains all of the instructions needed to produce a Docker image.
+You can also use the command docker pull [name] to grab images from a central repository known as a registry or from repositories such as Docker Hub.
 - **Docker Container**